 Who are domiciliary care workers?

-Their job title might not be ‘domiciliary care worker’, but if they provide care and support to people in their own homes and their work place is registered with the Care and Social Services Inspectorate Wales (CSSIW) they will need to register.
+Their job title might not be ‘domiciliary care worker’, but if they provide care and support to people in their own homes and their work place is registered with the CIW they will need to register.

 What is registration?

-We keep a register of people who have shown they are fit to practise in social care by:
+We keep a register of people who have shown they are suitable to work in social care in Wales by:

-- having the knowledge and skills (including qualifications) needed
+- having the right knowledge and skills (including qualifications).

-- being physically and mentally fit to practise, and have the character and competence to practise
+- being physically and mentally fit to practise, as well as have suitable competence and character.

 What are the benefits of registration?